SchoemanClaudia/D20Bingo/README.md

 ### Core Mechanics

 __Game Setup & Components:__
-- Sound: Set to auto.mute on page load, buttons located in header
+- Sound: Set to auto mute on page load with buttons located in header
 - Rules: Give more information on gameplay within a modal, to not take up space within gameplay area
-- D20 Die: A standard 20-sided die used for rolling
+- D20 Die: A standard 20-sided die used to roll random numbers 1-20
-- Roll CTA: D20 and timer is activated by on click of button
+- Roll CTA: D20 and timer is activated by on click of 'Roll' button
-- Countdown: Timer counting down from 00:45, player aims to achieve bingo as fast as possible
+- Countdown: Timer counts down from 00:45, player aims to achieve bingo before timer reaches 00:00
 - Previous Roll: Displays previous die roll number
-- Bingo Grid: Randomised 4x4 grid card containing numbers 1 to 20, randomly distributed
+- Bingo Grid: Randomised 4x4 grid card containing numbers 1 to 20, randomly distributed with every new game
-- Marker: Digital dabber for player to mark their card on click
+- Marker: Digital dabber for player to mark their card on click within bingo card box
-- Bingo button located below game card to call validation
+- Bingo: A button located below game card to check validation of marked bingo card
-- Message panel which give feedback to player during gameplay
+- Message panel: Below bingo button to give feedback to player during gameplay

 __Gameplay__
-- The player rolls a D20 die on first roll, thereafter it rolls automatically for duration of game
+- The player rolls a D20 die on first roll, thereafter die rolls automatically for the duration of game
-- The number rolled is marked on the bingo card if it is present
+- Player marks the rolled number on the bingo card, only numbers rolled will be able to be marked within card grid
-- The goal is to complete a specific pattern on the card as quickly as possible
+- The goal is to complete a row, column or diagonal line of a 4 number pattern on the card as quickly as possible
 - Special rolls are included to keep the game interesting:
   - 20 = Saving Throw: Adds 10 seconds to timer
   - 1 = Death Throw: Subtracts 10 seconds from timer

 __Winning the Game:__
-- The player wins by completing a row, column, diagonal, on the bingo grid
+- The player wins by completing either a horizontal, vertical or diagonal line of 4 numbers on the bingo grid
-- If the timer reaches 00:00 the game ends and player loses
+- If the timer reaches 00:00 the game ends and player loses, but with the option to roll again for new game

 __Design Considerations:__
 - Replayability: Ensure high replayability by varying the number distribution on the bingo grid and introducing randomised cards every game